urbaman/HomeLab/Kubernetes/kubernetes-02.md

 vi traefik.yaml
 ```

-Go to the persistence section, turn it to true, uncomment the esistingClaim line and set it to the claim above.
+Go to the persistence section, turn it to true, uncomment the existingClaim line and set it to the claim above.

 ```bash
 persistence: